MTau314/MatrixVectorMathClasses/README.md

 This is my personal project to try to culminate my understanding of C++.
 It is Matrix and Vector class that allows for the creation of a number container in which Matrix and Vector operations can be performed on.
 This project was meant to be portable in graphical libraries to allow for certain algorithms, but, as of writing this, has not yet been implemented.

-June update: I simplified a couple of implementations of functions and what files to clone.
-I plan to refactor code to make it more efficient and add more functionality in future, such as reading from a file.
+September update: I have added a simple Matrix initialization from a file, as well as refactored parts of the code (with Move semantics implementation to reduce memory usage).

 ## Getting Started